National Prescription Drug Takeback Day is October 29, 2022. See here for details.

 Note: Medicine Disposal is not available at SCARCE.
-Please see below for locations.
+Please see list below for locations.

 How Do I Dispose of Old or Unwanted Medicine?

 What happens to the medicine?

 Empty all the pills into a ziplock bag.
 Liquid medicine should stay in the original container and be enclosed in a separate ziploc bag.
 Empty bottles or containers can be disposed of separately (and may be recyclable).
-Collection sites have very limited space and want to prioritize disposal of medicines – not packaging – nor do they want your personal information from the prescription bottle.
+Collection sites have limited space and need to prioritize disposal of medicines – not packaging.

 - Prescription & Over-the-Counter Medications